-Multi-factor authentication (MFA) is a method of electronic authentication in which two or more factors (eg. a password and a fingerprint) are required for a user to gain access to a website or application.
+Multi-factor authentication (MFA) is a method of electronic authentication in which two or more factors (eg. a password and voice recognition) are required for a user to gain access to a website or application.
 These factors could be in the form of knowledge (something only the user can know), inherent characteristics (something only the user can be), or possession (something only the user can have).
 MFA is designed to be more secure than a simple login using an ID and a password, protecting the user from identity theft and fraud.

 How authentication works